chef/chef-web-docs/content/chef_compliance_phase.md

 you most likely hit the `erchef` request size in Chef Infra Server.
 Prior to Infra Server 13.0, the default was ~1MB.
 Infra Server 13.0 and later default to ~2MB.

-As an example, to set the limit to ~3MB, add the following line in Chef Server's `/etc/opscode/chef-server.rb`:
+As an example, to set the limit to ~3MB, add the following line in Chef Infra Server's `/etc/opscode/chef-server.rb`:
 ```
 opscode_erchef['max_request_size'] = 3000000
 ```